How to Grow Customer Relationships with Email Automations

 Automated email sequences are a crucial component of building a successful ecommerce machine, yet most brands are not using them to their full potential.
 It’s one of the most commonly overlooked pieces of an email marketing program for ecommerce, and it’s also the piece most likely to make money while you sleep.
 Thinking long term, a great email program is also one of the best ways to grow customer relationships at scale.

-Now, let’s be clear: This is NOT where you beat people over the head with unsophisticated, repetitive emails.
 This is where you use smart automations to deliver personalized emails that build relationships, increase customer lifetime value, and create brand fans at scale.

 Read on to find a proven framework for creating successful automated email sequences for your ecommerce business that will grow customer relationships more than ever before.